chi0sk/chi0sk/README.md

 <div align="center">

 #### [sift](https://github.com/chi0sk/sift)

-a luau bytecode decompiler that focuses on producing code you can actually read.
+a roblox luau bytecode decompiler focused on readable, source-shaped output.

-it takes compiled luau bytecode and reconstructs it into something close to the original source, instead of dumping low-level instructions or unreadable output.
+the whole point is getting back code that actually looks like something a person wrote: better locals, better helper recovery, cleaner module tables, and less opcode soup.

+right now i'm pushing it against real roblox bytecode dumps and tightening the output until it's as close to the original source as i can get it.

+long term i want to expose it through an api once the output quality is good enough to stand on its own.

 <br>